-In this study, we report on the development of an EnKF system based on a general-purpose compressible nonhydrostatic model, and on the application of the system to the assimilation of simulated radial velocity and/or reflectivity data from a single Doppler radar.
-The forecast model employs a complex multi-class ice microphysics scheme.
-The performance of the EnKF scheme in 'recovering' the complete state of the model thunderstorms, including wind, temperature, pressure and all water and ice fields are examined.
+In this study, we report on the development of an EnKF system based on a general purpose compressible nonhydrostatic model, and on the application of the system to the assimilation of the simulated radial velocity and/or reflectivity data from a single Doppler radar.
+The forecast model employs a complex multiclass ice microphysics scheme.
+The performance of the EnKF scheme in "recovering" the complete state of the model thunderstorms, including wind, temperature, pressure, and all water and ice fields, is examined.
 The relative impact of radial velocity and reflectivity data as well as their spatial coverage on the analysis are also investigated.
 The use of a compressible model, the inclusion of three-category ice microphysics in addition to the liquid water species, and the retrieval of multiple microphysics species with and without reflectivity data are aspects that are new compared to previous studies.

-Even though we also performed experiments using ensemble square-root filter, we report here only results using the perturbed observation method.
+Even though we also performed experiments using an ensemble square-root filter, we report here only results using the perturbed observation method.
 The rest of the paper is outlined as follows.
-In section 2, we describe our EnKF assimilation system and the design of OSS (Observing System Simulation) experiments.
+In section 2, we describe our EnKF assimilation system and the design of our observing system simulation (OSS) experiments.
 In section 3 we present the experiment results.
 The impact of various analyses on the forecast is discussed in section 4.
-A concluding section is given at the end.
+A concluding section is given at the end of the paper.